wtthornton/TappsHA/.agent-os/product/decisions.md

 ### Decision

-TappHA will be developed using the Agent OS standards-compliant tech stack: Spring Boot 3.3+ (Java 21 LTS) for backend, React 19 with TypeScript 5 for frontend, and OpenAI GPT-4o with pgvector for AI capabilities, replacing the initially planned Python/FastAPI stack.
+TappHA will be developed using the Agent OS standards-compliant tech stack: Spring Boot 3.5.3 (Java 21 LTS) for backend, React 19.1 with TypeScript 5.5 for frontend, and OpenAI GPT-4o with pgvector 0.7 for AI capabilities, replacing the initially planned Python/FastAPI stack.

 ### Context

 The Agent OS standards define a specific technology stack that all projects must follow for consistency, maintainability, and best practices.
-The standards specify Spring Boot 3.3+ (Java 21 LTS) for backend services, React 19 with TypeScript 5 for frontend, and specific AI/ML technologies including OpenAI GPT-4o and pgvector.
+The standards specify Spring Boot 3.5.3 (Java 21 LTS) for backend services, React 19.1 with TypeScript 5.5 for frontend, and specific AI/ML technologies including OpenAI GPT-4o and pgvector 0.7.

 ### Alternatives Considered